 I’ve certainly never been the sporty type.
 In fact I’ve always believed I was so hopeless at any kind of sport it would be better for everyone if I just didn’t participate.
 At school my extra-curricular activity was playing the flute in the school orchestra.
 I avoided sport and got away with it quite successfully.
 No one is more surprised than me that I’m now hooked on the sport of cycling.

 It all started when my partner Phillip suggested I participate in the Juvenile Diabetes Research Foundation (JDRF) 80 km Ride for a Cure in January 2009 in the Barossa Valley.
-To me it sounded like the most extraordinary thing I could contemplate but somehow he persuaded me and we headed for the bike shop where I bought my first road bike – a Jamis road bike from one of my favourite retailers Anaconda.
+To me it sounded like the most extraordinary thing I could contemplate but somehow he persuaded me and we headed for the bike shop where I bought my first road bike – a women’s alloy-framed road bike that cost me $1,400.

-I also upgraded my bike to a Specialized Amira Expert road bike in February 2011 and now enjoy riding even more.
+I’ve also upgraded my bike a couple of times and now ride an S-Works Tarmac road bike and enjoy riding even more.

 I’ve been featured in many other women’s cycling media including Ella Cycling Tips, Bicycling Australia and Total Women’s Cycling.

 If you want to keep in touch you can follow me on Instagram, like my page on Facebook or join my mailing list via the ‘Subscribe to my posts’ link.

 All data and information provided on this site is for informational purposes only. womenwhocycle.com makes no representations as to accuracy, completeness, currentness, suitability, or validity of any information on this site and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its display or use.
 All information is provided on an as-is basis.